PhilChodrow/cos_2018/5_deep_learning/README.md

 # Pre-Assignment

+If you do not already have the Anaconda distribution of python, you will also have to download it.
+You can get the distribution at https://www.anaconda.com/download/.
+You will need to do this before installing the Keras package because the R version of Keras calls python functions.

-First, please download the following two packages in R using the commands below:
+Afterwards please download the following two packages in R using the commands below:

 ```{r}
 install.packages("devtools")